California Code of Regulations (Title 3. Food

 6793.
 Minimal Exposure Pesticide Safety Use Requirements.

-(c) The employer shall provide and maintain work clothing, as specified in Section 6736, and require it to be worn, regardless of the toxicity category.
+(c) The employer shall provide and maintain coveralls and require them to be worn, regardless of the toxicity category.

-(e) The employer shall provide and require employees to wear full-body, chemical-resistant protective clothing, as specified in subections 6738(g), when handling minimal exposure pesticides.
+(d) The employer shall provide and require employees to wear full-body, chemical-resistant protective clothing, as specified in subsections 6738.1(g), when handling minimal exposure pesticides.
 Employees working in the following situations are not required by this subsection to wear chemical-resistant, full-body protective clothing, but this clothing shall be present at the work site:

-(1) Employees using a closed system, or sealed water soluble packets, while mixing, loading, or transferring these pesticides.
-These employees shall wear a chemical-resistant apron, chemical-resistant gloves, and chemical-resistant boots;
+(1) employees using a closed system, or sealed water soluble packets, while mixing, loading, or transferring these pesticides.
+These employees shall wear a chemical-resistant apron, protective eyewear, chemical-resistant gloves, and chemical-resistant boots;

 (1) Hand application or ground application of minimal exposure pesticides, except: